-Waymo 2018 Safety Report 95 Uber 2018 Safety Report 96 GM Cruise 2018 Safety Report 97 Apple 2019 Safety Report 98 Zoox 2018 Safety Report 99 Prediction: Machine learning models to predict what actors in the environment may do; they include a motion planning system that uses probabilities to affect an appropriate amount of caution in response to less predictable actors or responses Vehicle control: Software that executes the trajectory supplied by Motion Planning by controlling the actual vehicle The report includes a detailed discussion on the screening and training process for human vehicle operators Act: Software that converts the planning component's location and trajectory information into commands for vehicle steering, braking and propulsion systems Planning: Software that continuously evaluates the vehicle's surroundings and prediction models to plan its future moves Localization: Software that allows the vehicle to always identify its location, with accuracy to the centimetre, based on inertial sensors, LIDAR and cameras, GPS and proprietary mapping data Mapping: Proprietary maps and mapping technology to guarantee a high level of resolution and quality The report notes that since Zoox manages its own fleet, maps can continuously be updated as cities grow Fallback The Waymo fallback system rests on the following redundancies: Backup computing Backup breaking Backup breaking Backup power systems Backup power systems Backup collision detection and avoidance system Redundant inertial measurement systems for vehicle positioning The Uber criterion for fallback to a minimum risk condition (MRC) is a type of failure that may result in harm to a person Fallback is accomplished by portioning safety features to different parts of the system, thoroughly testing components and designing key system redundancies Uber provides extensive training on procedures to operators in multiple types of system failures GM Cruise fallback systems are comprised of one primary and one backup system that operate independently and simultaneously for self-driving decision- making and the capability to diagnose the other computer and other elements of the system Key systems, such as steering and braking, also have separate and redundant controllers and actuators Apple outlines the following policies to ensure "Operational Safety": Daily vehicle checks and meetings with human vehicle operators The ability of safety drivers to assume control of the vehicle at any time The Zoox fallback system uses remote operators to "help" the vehicle navigate uncertain scenarios It includes the use of redundant safety features and, to mitigate the risk of hardware failure, a mixed hardware strategy with hardware elements whose unique features guard against a common failure, including steering, braking and battery and powertrain
+Waymo Uber GM Cruise Apple Zoox 2018 Safety Report95 2018 Safety Report96 2018 Safety Report97 2019 Safety Report98 2018 Safety Report99 - Prediction: Machine learning models to predict what actors in the environment may do; they include a motion planning system that uses probabilities to affect an appropriate amount of caution in response to less predictable actors or responses - Vehicle control: Software that executes the trajectory supplied by Motion Planning by controlling the actual vehicle The report includes a detailed discussion on the screening and training process for human vehicle operators. - Act: Software that converts the planning component's location and trajectory information into commands for the vehicle's steering, braking and propulsion systems - Planning: Software that constantly evaluates the vehicle's surroundings and prediction models to plan its future moves - Localization: Software that allows the vehicle to know where it is always, down to the centimetre, based on inertial sensors, lidar and cameras, GPS and proprietary mapping data - Mapping: Proprietary mapping technology to guarantee a high level of resolution and quality The report notes that since Zoox manages its own fleet, maps can continuously be updated as cities grow.
+Fallback The Waymo fallback system relies on the following redundancies: - Backup computing - Backup breaking - Backup steering - Backup power systems - Backup collision detection and avoidance system - Redundant inertial measurement systems for vehicle positioning The Uber criterion for fallback to a minimum risk condition (MRC) is a type of failure that may result in harm to a person.
+Fallback is accomplished by portioning safety features to different parts of the system, thoroughly testing components and designing key system redundancies.
+Uber provides extensive training on procedures to operators in multiple types of system failures GM Cruise fallback systems are comprised of one primary and one backup system that operate independently and simultaneously for self-driving decision-making and the capability to diagnose the other computer and other elements of the system.
+Key systems, such as steering and breaking, also have separate and redundant controllers and actuators.
+Apple outlines the following policies to ensure "Operational Safety": - Daily vehicle checks and meetings with human vehicle operators - The ability of safety drivers to assume control of the vehicle at any time The Zoox fallback system utilizes remote operators to "help" the vehicle navigate uncertain scenarios.
+It includes the use of redundant safety features and to mitigate the risk of hardware failure, a mixed hardware strategy with hardware elements that have unique features to guard against a common failure, including steering, braking and battery and powertrain.